Cannabis (drug): Cannabis as a gateway drug

 A related alternative to the gateway hypothesis is the common liability to addiction (CLA) theory.
 It states that some individuals are, for various reasons, willing to try multiple recreational substances.
 The "gateway" drugs are merely those that are (usually) available at an earlier age than the harder drugs.
 Researchers have noted in an extensive review that it is dangerous to present the sequence of events described in gateway "theory" in causative terms as this hinders both research and intervention.

 In 2020, the National Institute on Drug Abuse released a study backing allegations that marijuana is a gateway to harder drugs, though not for the majority of marijuana users.
 The National Institute on Drug Abuse determined that marijuana use is "likely to precede use of other licit and illicit substances" and that "adults who reported marijuana use during the first wave of the survey were more likely than adults who did not use marijuana to develop an alcohol use disorder within 3 years; people who used marijuana and already had an alcohol use disorder at the outset were at greater risk of their alcohol use disorder worsening.
 Marijuana use is also linked to other substance use disorders including nicotine addiction."
 It also reported that "These findings are consistent with the idea of marijuana as a "gateway drug".
 However, the majority of people who use marijuana do not go on to use other, "harder" substances.
 Also, cross-sensitization is not unique to marijuana.
 Alcohol and nicotine also prime the brain for a heightened response to other drugs and are, like marijuana, also typically used before a person progresses to other, more harmful substances."

 Research

 Research on cannabis is challenging since the plant is illegal in most countries.
 Research-grade samples of the drug are difficult to obtain for research purposes, unless granted under authority of national regulatory agencies, such as the US Food and Drug Administration.

 There are also other difficulties in researching the effects of cannabis.
 Many people who smoke cannabis also smoke tobacco.
 This causes confounding factors, where questions arise as to whether the tobacco, the cannabis, or both that have caused a cancer.
 Another difficulty researchers have is in recruiting people who smoke cannabis into studies.
-Because cannabis is an illegal drug in many countries, people may be reluctant to take part in research, and if they do agree to take part, they may not say how much cannabis they actually smoke.
+Because cannabis is an illegal drug in many countries, people may be reluctant to take part in research, and if they do agree to take part, they may not be honest about how much cannabis they actually smoke.